DaifMX/DaifMX/README.md

 ## 💻 Software Developer | 🧠 Systems Thinker

+Passionate about computers since I was a little child.
+I love hardware and building computers rigs since my early teens.

-Passionate developer focused on building efficient and scalable backend applications that make complex operations feel simple.
+I'm a passionate developer focused on building efficient and scalable backend applications.

-Also love working with computer networks, devops and type 2 hypervisors.
+I also love working with computer networks, devops and type 2 hypervisors.

 ## ⚽ Hoobies